Understanding Your Condition: What Does The Term Low Vision Include?

 Causes And Risk Factors

-Low vision can cause one or several factors: genetics, injuries, existing medical conditions, and other external factors.
-Our eye specialist states that it can affect any person if they consist of the below-mentioned variety of illnesses or risk factors.
+Low vision can be caused by one or several factors: genetics, injuries, existing medical conditions, and other external factors.
+Our eye specialist states that it can affect any person if they have a variety of illnesses or risk factors.

 • Age-related macular degeneration